-This article refers to the on-premises installation of COYO.
+This article relates to the On-Premises installation of COYO.

-In Docker, important or a lot of data is not stored in containers themselves, so that the are quickly available and remain replaceable.
+In Docker, important or large amounts of data are not saved in the containers themselves so that the containers are available quickly and remain replaceable.
 Instead, a volume is created on the host.

 In COYO, the data path for this data is defined in the .env (environment).

-Note: Since the file has a dot (.env) in front of its name, it is invisible.
+As the file has a dot in front of the name, it’s invisible.

-The file contains an entry for the data path :
+The file contains an entry for the file path:

-When COYO is initialized, the following folders are created in it:
+When using COYO, the following folders are created in this:

 backend backup db es es-logs mongo rabbitmq redis

-These contain all the important data that you have created in your COYO so far, consisting of log files, backups, databases and indexes.
+These contain all the important information that you have created in your COYO so far, consisting of log files, backups, databases and indexes.

 ||-- filestore||MongoDB database backup (incremental, do not delete!)|